julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 Yes—many documented Alpine, Slavic, Germanic, and Baltic traditions involve midwinter rites.

 ### **Which herbs are best?**
 Juniper, mugwort, wormwood, yew, holly, ivy, pine, and oak.
+You can explore evergreen lore in **[Evergreen Magic Before Christmas Even Existed](/evergreens-witchcraft)**.
+.
 ### **What is the spiritual meaning?**
 Rebirth, protection, ancestral presence, and the return of light.